isaac-mason/recast-navigation-js/packages/recast-navigation/README.md

 ### Temporary Obstacles

-Recast Navigation supports creating Box and Cylinder obstacles.
+Recast Navigation supports temporary Box and Cylinder obstacles via a `TileCache`.

-Note that in order to use obstacles, you must create a TileCache.

 `TileCache` assumes small tiles (around 32-64 squared).
 Using `tileSize` values outside this range may result in unexpected behaviour.